apptainer/singularity-userdocs/mpi.rst

 run the native ``mpirun`` command from the host, which will start Singularity containers and ultimately MPI ranks within the containers.

-Assuming your container with MPI and your application is already build, the ``mpirun`` command to start your application looks like when your container has been built based on the hybrid model:
+Assuming your container with MPI and your application is already built, the ``mpirun`` command to start your application looks like when your container has been built based on the hybrid model: